When Therapy Is Asked to Fix Children

 This work moves differently.

-Rather than focusing on how a child should change, attention is given to relationship, context, and conditions.
-To how power is held.
-To whose pace is being followed.
-To what the child’s responses may be protecting.
+Rather than focusing on how a child should change, attention is given to relationship, context, and conditions — to how power is held, whose pace is being followed, and what the child’s responses may be protecting.

-The aim is not to remove challenge or discomfort, but to reduce harm — and to create spaces where children do not have to work so hard to be acceptable.
+The aim is not to remove challenge or discomfort, but to reduce harm and create spaces where children do not have to work so hard to be acceptable.

 In these spaces, distress is not treated as the problem.
 It becomes part of a larger story about what is needed for care, dignity, and belonging to return.